smarthomej/addons/bundles/org.smarthomej.binding.knx/README.md

 All channel types share two configuration parameters: *read*, an optional parameter to indicate if the 'readable' group addresses of that Channel should be read at startup (default: false), and *interval*, an optional parameter that defines an interval between attempts to read the status group address on the bus, in seconds.
 When defined and set to 0, the interval is ignored (default: 0)

-#### Standard Channel Types
+#### Channel Types

 Standard channels are used most of the time.
-They are used in the common case where the physical state is owned by a decive within the KNX bus, e.g. by a switch actuator who "knows" whether the light is turned on or of or by a temperature sensor which reports the room temperature regularly.
+They are used in the common case where the physical state is owned by a device within the KNX bus, e.g. by a switch actuator who "knows" whether the light is turned on or of or by a temperature sensor which reports the room temperature regularly.

+Control channel types (suffix `-control`) are used for cases where the KNX bus does not own the physical state of a device.
+This could be the case if e.g. a lamp from another binding should be controlled by a KNX wall switch.
+If from the KNX bus a `GroupValueRead` telegram is sent to a *-control Channel, the bridge responds with a `GroupValueResponse` telegram to the KNX bus.

 Note: After changing the DPT of already existing Channels, openHAB needs to be restarted for the changes to become effective.

-##### Channel Type `color`
+##### Channel Type `color`, `color-control`

 | Parameter        | Description                            | Default DPT |
 |------------------|----------------------------------------|-------------|